benbav/tf2_balloon_race_emailer/README.md

 ### When Are People On Balloon Race?
-#### No more randomly checking and hoping you get lucky - here is the cold hard data
+#### No more randomly checking and hoping people are on - here is the cold hard data

 ##### updates everyday unless something goes wrong with the wifi

 ![Heatmap](charts/heatmap.png)